-As associate professor at IT University of Copenhagen's Technologies in Practice Research Group, I co-lead the project Socio-Cultural Carbon and conduct research on environmental monitoring/reporting as well as on energy governance and autochthonous environmental knowledges.
+As Associate Professor at IT University of Copenhagen's Technologies in Practice Research Group, I co-lead the project Socio-Cultural Carbon and conduct research on environmental monitoring/reporting as well as on energy governance and autochthonous environmental knowledges.
 The latter also brings me to Brandenburg University of Technology’s Chair of Technoscience Studies, where I focus on the intersection of knowledge, technology and coal.
 As a senior visiting research fellow of the Museum für Naturkunde Berlin's "Bureau for troubles", I engage with the infrastructure of environmental reporting within the European Union.

 2014-2018, I have been Assistant Professor at IT University of Copenhagen in the field of Social Studies of Innovation and Organisation in Digital Societies in the Technologies in Practice Research Group.
 My teaching focused on postgraduate teaching on digital accountability, management and governance as well as on an introductory course on society-technology relations.
 This work was shaped in collaborations with ITU's Experimental Techno-Humanities and Organizational Services lab (ETHOS) and its Pervasive Interaction Technology Laboratory (PiT).

 2012-13 I was Lecturer at Tembusu College/National University of Singapore: teaching future "change makers" about the contradictory realities of climate change and green capitalism.
 In parallel, I was member of the NUS Faculty of Arts and Social Sciences Cluster on Science, Technology and Society.

 In 2012, I completed my PhD "Enacting Environments: An Ethnography of the Digitalisation and Naturalisation of Emissions" supervised by sociologist Christoph Lau (Augsburg University) and anthropologist Lucy Suchman (Lancaster University).